 - In Ben 10, Gwen tells the villains not to throw them out of the space station into the vacuum of space.
 The villain of course attempts this but once their space suits are removed, she is able to use her magic attacks like normal again.

-- One episode of Darkwing Duck has the hero beg his captors to do anything but scald him with water from an oversized tea kettle (It's a long story.)
+- One episode of Darkwing Duck has the hero beg his captors to do anything but scald him with water from an oversized tea kettle (it's a long story).
 Luckily the Mooks forget Darkwing's friend Comet Guy's powers are triggered by the sound of a whistle...

 - Danny Phantom: Tucker has been corrupted by Be Careful What You Wish For ghost powers and has Danny at his mercy.
 Danny says, "No, don't throw me into the Ghost Zone!" and uses this to trick Tucker into losing his powers.

-- At the end of "1001 Rabbit Tales" Bugs begs Sam not to throw him down a hole.
+- At the end of "1001 Rabbit Tales", Bugs begs Sam not to throw him down a hole.
 Being a rabbit, Bugs easily burrows away.

-- Star Trek The Animated Series episode "The Practical Joker".
+- Star Trek: The Animated Series episode "The Practical Joker".
 Passing through an energy field causes the Enterprise computer to play jokes on the crew.
 Captain Kirk pretends to be scared of the field and tricks the deranged computer into taking the ship through the field again, which reverses the effect that made the computer go bonkers.

-- In an episode of Wild Kratts,Zach Varmitech has shrunk the gang down with their own miniaturizer and has them stuck in a glass jar.
+- In the Wild Kratts episode Gecko Effect, the gang has shrunked down with the Miniaturizer to learn about geckos.
+Unfortunately, Zach Varmitech infiltrates the Tortuga and steals the Miniaturizer while the Wild Kratts are away, when the Wild Kratts return, Zach traps them in a glass jar.
 Of course, the animal of the day is the gecko, and they have their creature suits and gecko disks; so Martin tries this on Zach by saying, (paraphrase): 'At least in this jar, we're safe from those creepy geckos.
 Man, they really creep me out!
 As long as Zach doesn't put one in the jar, I'll be good!'
 Unfortunately, Zach is an idiot when it comes to animals and has no idea what a gecko is, so Martin has to continue, while pretending he doesn't know Zach is listening: 'You know, those weird lizards that can climb on walls!
 Like the one on that wall, right over there!'
 Eventually, it works, and they can escape.